department-of-veterans-affairs/va.gov-team/products/pension/intent-to-file-brief.md

 * Policy topics
 >Honor any started form as an ITF.
 Ideally use auto-ITF paradigm on Disability ITF form on 527 but there are some issues.
 Get 12 months, then expires.
 Day after expiry would have to start a new one.
 Or if submitted by mail, day mail was received is the potential start date.
 Not channel specific.
 Save the files locally.
 Meaningless until VBA has it.

-* How make sure to get it to VBA meaningfully?
+* How to make sure to get it to VBA meaningfully?
 > Retry.
 Address issues around writing duplicates to the system.

 **April 2024 Meeting 2:**